decaporg/gatsby-starter-netlify-cms/src/pages/blog/2024-09-27-building-an-advanced-real-time-eeg-analysis-app-with-python-and-brainflow.md

 </br>

-Implement the data export functionality to allow users to save their EEG recordings for further analysis.
+Implement the data export functionality in `app.py` to allow users to save their EEG recordings for further analysis.
 This is crucial for researchers who want to dive deeper into the sessions and compare multiple recordings.

 </br>